 When it comes to decorating your home interior, you want to have the most innovative and homely design that you can.
 Whether it’s your living room, kitchen, bedroom, or bathroom.
 You ultimately want to feel comfortable in a house that truly feels like your home.
 Of course, it goes without saying, that you also want to impress your visitors and have them tell everyone how it wouldn't look out of place in a glossy magazine!

-One particular area of most homes which is often overlooked is the hallway, or hallways if you have more than one.
+One particular area of most homes which is often overlooked is the hallway decor, or hallways if you have more than one.

 Many people see this as simply an area which links rooms together, but if designed properly, it can be a standout space of its own in terms of interior décor.

-A poorly decorated hallway can also affect the way your other rooms are perceived.
+Poor hallway decorating can affect the way your other rooms are perceived.
 If it's cold and uninviting and not much thought has gone into the design, when you enter your bedroom, for example, you’re not going to feel that warm, cosy glow that you should.
-You’re going to see it is an extension of that uninspiring hallway.
+You’re going to see it as an extension of that uninspiring hallway.

 The only way to get around this is to focus on designing your hallway with as much care and attention as you would the rest of your home.